-If you have to worry more about how many hours of welding is needed on a job, and not which steps those welding hours need to happen in or which welding station would be used - Jobs and the Job Scheduler are for you.
+If you worry more about how many hours of welding is needed on a job, as opposed to which steps those welding hours need to happen in or which welding station should be used then jobs and the Job Scheduler are for you.

-There is also a more advanced VAPS (Visual Advanced Production Scheduler) system for advanced finite capacity planning.
-It would be very hard to imagine a Job Shop where that kind of scheduler would make a lot of sense.
-Usually the ability to visualize the schedule, move things around and manually adjust it is all that is needed.
-Having the system try and predict a schedule has very little value.
+There is also a VAPS (Visual Advanced Production Scheduler) system for advanced finite capacity planning.
+Most job shop manufacturing doesn't require a more advanced VAPS system, having the ability to visualize and manually adjust a schedule is usually all that is needed.

 This Sabre video overview of Business Central Manufacturing is another overview of some of these features and functions.

-If you are considering a Business Central Job Shop implementation you've come to the right people.
+If you are considering a Business Central implementation for job shop manufacturing you've come to the right people.
 A comprehensive ERP system such as Microsoft Dynamics Business Central can assist most job shops in producing quality product.

 We are experts in manufacturing for Business Central, so don't hesitate to reach out and contact us for more information about your Business Central job shop project.
 We can help you set up a Microsoft Dynamics job shop today.
 We are very well known for our fixed fee implementation model, exclusively designed for manufacturing.
 We work in combination with the out-of-the-box features of Business Central manufacturing, as well as preferred 3rd party apps.

-If you need help with a Microsoft Dynamics manufacturing implementation, either Business Central or Dynamics NAV, where you or your partner are struggling, give us a call at: (519) 585-7524 x.45 or contact our team, we're excited to talk with you soon!
+If you need help with a Microsoft Dynamics job shop manufacturing implementation, either Business Central or Microsoft Dynamics NAV, where you or your partner are struggling, give us a call at: (519) 585-7524 x.45 or contact our team, we're excited to talk with you soon!